osg-htc/docs/docs/worker-node/install-singularity.md

 executables.
 Securing setuid-root programs is difficult, but singularity keeps that privileged code to a [minimum](http://singularity.lbl.gov/docs-security) to keep the vulnerability low.

-Beginning with the kernel released with RHEL 7.4, there is a new
-[technology preview feature](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html-single/7.4_Release_Notes/index.html#technology_previews_kernel)
-to allow unprivileged bind mounts in user namespaces, which allows singularity to run as an unprivileged user.
-The OSG has installed singularity in [cvmfs](install-cvmfs), so if you have a RHEL 7.4 kernel or later you can avoid installing singularity at all and reduce vulnerability even further.
-The RHEL 7.4 kernel (version 3.10.0-693) is available as a security update for all RHEL 7 based versions, even on systems that have not updated to RHEL 7.4.
+Beginning with the kernel released with RHEL 7.4, there is a new [technology preview feature](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html-single/7.4_Release_Notes/index.html#technology_previews_kernel) to allow unprivileged bind mounts in user namespaces, which allows singularity to run as an unprivileged user.
+The OSG has installed singularity in [cvmfs](install-cvmfs), so  you can avoid installing singularity at all.
+The minimum version of the kernel (3.10.0-693) is available as at least a security update for all RHEL7-based releases.

-!!! note "Kernel security vs. Singularity security"
+!!! danger "Kernel vs. Userspace security"
-    Enabling unprivileged user namespaces increases the risk to the kernel, but the kernel is much more widely reviewed than Singularity, and the additional capability given to users is more limited in scope.
+    Enabling unprivileged user namespaces increases the risk to the kernel.
+However, the kernel is more widely reviewed than Singularity and the additional capability given to users is more limited.
-    Therefore, we consider the non-setuid, kernel method to have a lower security risk.
+    OSG Security considers the non-setuid, kernel-based method to have a lower security risk.

 The document is intended for system administrators who wish to either install singularity or enable it to be run as an unprivileged user.
+*Note that no VO currently uses unprivileged mode in production*; however, several have this in testing.
+Sites that want to support production jobs with singularity will need to choose the RPM method.

 !!! note "Applicable versions"
-    The applicable software versions for this document are OSG Version >= 3.4.3.
+    The applicable software versions for this document are OSG version 3.4.2 or later.
-    The version of singularity installed should be >= 2.3.1
+    The version of singularity installed should be 2.3.1 or later.

 Before Starting